aspose-storage-cloud/aspose-storage-cloud-ruby/README.md

 See [API Reference](https://apireference.aspose.cloud/storage/) for full API specification.

 ## How to use the SDK?
 The complete source code is available in this repository folder.
-You can either directly use it in your project via source code or get [Packagist distribution]() (recommended).
+You can either directly use it in your project via source code or get [RubyGem distribution]() (recommended).
 For more details, please visit our [documentation website](https://docs.aspose.cloud/display/storagecloud/Available+SDKs).

 ### Prerequisites